BioInfoAPS/BioInfoAPS.github.io/_episodes/03-blast.md

 ~~~
 $ blastn -query avrBs2.fas -db Xeu -out Xeu_avrBs2.out -evalue 0.001

-$ ls
+$ ls *.out
 ~~~
 {: .language-bash}

 ~~~
-avrBs2.fasta      𝗫𝗲𝘂_𝗮𝘃𝗿𝗕𝘀𝟮.𝗼𝘂𝘁     Xc.fasta          Xeu.fasta         Xeu.ndb
-...
-...
+Xeu_avrBs2.out
 ~~~
 {: .output}

 ### Performing BLAST search in multiple databases in batch

-We can blast multiple databases in a lop as well.
+We can blast multiple databases in a loop as well.
+Let's do this in a different way from previous example.
 First lets create a list of all databases to BLAST against and save it into a file.
-We can use a small text editor program called `nano` for writing to a file.
+We can use `nano` for writing to a file.

 ~~~
 $ nano